 For common spaces (e.g. meeting room or office space) this is usually not necessary.
 But adding a description can be useful for very specific spaces (e.g. labs) or rooms with rather abstract names (e.g. “event space” or “learning hub”).

 Under General, it is also possible to add ‘labels’, which are a kind of tags that you can use to categorize a space.
 In a school, for example, you may want to put the label ‘teaching space’ to all the spaces where teaching activities are taking place.

-The advantage of adding such labels, is that you can use them to filter in cross tables and the verification tables, so you can easily compare the requirements of a particular kind of spaces.
+The advantage of adding such labels is that you can use them to filter in cross tables and the verification tables, which makes it easier to compare the requirements of a particular kind of space.

 Standard properties are the properties/entry fields that you can predefine via the requirements settings menu.

 For spaces, BriefBuilder provides two predefined standard properties: quantity and floor area, but you may want to add other standard properties as well.
 Think of things like minimum floor-to-ceiling height, ambiance or security zoning.

 Click here for a video to learn more about pre-defining Standard Properties.